maxx1128/Webdev-Study-Notes/programming/ProgrammingResources.md

----
-group: programming
-layout: post

-title: Programming Resources
+# Programming Resources

-descr: Some large resources to better learn programming or computer science as a whole
+Some large resources to better learn programming or computer science as a whole
----

 * [Base Computer Science series](https://medium.com/basecs){:target="_blank", :rel="noopener"}
   * A year's worth of posts breaking down computer science basics in plain English